-The second step is choosing where you going to stay.
-Most of the people chooses hostels for obviously reasons, which doesn’t mean they are super uncomfortable and disgusting.
-Depending on your spirit, you are welcome to stay in a room of 20 people, or share one with only four.
-The difference of prices are not that much, so I’ve decided to stay in pretty amazing hostels, in good locations with rooms that affords from 10 to 6 people.
-Prices also changes through seasons and places, like Paris and London are obviously more expensive than Germany, Italy and Turkey.
-But since Europe is famous for it’s hostels, plenty of hostels nowadays are extremely well maintained and have a pretty reasonable price.
+The second step is choosing where you are going to stay.
+Most of the people choose hostels for obvious reasons, which doesn’t mean they are super uncomfortable and disgusting.
+Depending on your spirit, you are welcome to stay in a room of 20 people or share one with only four.
+The difference of prices are not that much, so I’ve decided to stay in pretty amazing hostels, in good locations with rooms that afford from 10 to 6 people.
+Prices also change through seasons and places, like Paris and London are obviously more expensive than Germany, Italy and Turkey.
+But since Europe is famous for its hostels, plenty of hostels nowadays are extremely well maintained and have a pretty reasonable price.
 Airbnb is also a pretty good choice if you are traveling with friends and if you are alone and really don’t care about comfort, a lot of people travel through couch surfing.
-In my own opinion, traveling through 55 days you do need to think a little bit about comfort because you are going to be tired.
+In my own opinion, traveling through 55 days you need to think a little bit about comfort because you are going to be tired.

 Since I’ve been to Europe once, I’m skipping a lot of museums.
 Yes, they are necessary, but don’t get too excited.
-By the end of the trip you will be tired and you will go to a museum and feel nothing or simply don’t care about what you seeing.
+By the end of the trip, you will be tired and you will go to a museum and feel nothing or simply don’t care about what you see.
 So try to go to the most important ones and put a gap of days between them.
 Also, study the map of the cities to check where things are.
-Some places like Paris, Berlin and Brussels have several things to see in only one place, so you can save yourself a lot of time if you plan to see all those areas before moving to the next one.
-Otherwise you will go to different locations in one day and loose a lot of time.
+Some places like Paris, Berlin, and Brussels have several things to see in only one place, so you can save yourself a lot of time if you plan to see all those areas before moving to the next one.
+Otherwise, you will go to different locations in one day and lose a lot of time.
 If you are a control freak like I am, it can help you a lot to make an itinerary of things to do in which days of your stay.
-If you want some help with that, the Citix60 guides are great books that shows alternative places in cities like Amsterdam, Paris and Berlin.
+If you want some help with that, the Citix60 guides are great books that show alternative places in cities like Amsterdam, Paris, and Berlin.
 Also, googling “what to do in __” is okay!

 Please, leave a comment if you have any questions.
 I’m traveling in two days so I won’t post anything here for a while, but once I come back I will write the second part of this post.
-In case you are interested, the cities I’m going to are: Rome (Italy), Athens, Santorini and Mikonos (Greece), Istanbul (Turkey), Berlin and Frankfurt (Germany), Prague (Czech Republic), Amsterdam (Netherlands), Brussels (Belgium), Paris (France) and London (UK).
+In case you are interested, the cities I’m going to are: Rome (Italy), Athens, Santorini and Mikonos (Greece), Istanbul (Turkey), Berlin and Frankfurt (Germany), Prague (Czech Republic), Amsterdam (Netherlands), Brussels and Ghent (Belgium), Paris (France), London and Oxford (UK).
 I really hope to have some money left to check Edinburgh, which is a dream since I’ve watched Hallam Foe (2007) and the last Harry Potter book as written there.
 So wish me luck and see you guys soon!